eriknyquist/nedry/README.rst

 * In order to use plugins, you must add at least one directory path to the ``plugin_directories`` list in the configuration file.
-Plugins are installed by placing the python file(s) directly in the top-level of this directory (not in a subdirectory!).
-If any valid plugins exist in this directory when the bot starts up, they will be loaded and available for use.
+Plugins are installed by placing the python file(s) directly in the top level of any directory listed in ``plugin_directories`` (not in a subdirectory!).
+  If any valid plugins exist in any the directories listed in ``plugin_directories`` when the bot starts up, they will be loaded and available for use.

 * All loaded plugins are enabled by default.
 To see a list of all plugins, enabled and disabled, use the ``!plugins`` command.
 To disable/enable a plugin, use the